-- Report directly to the main office.

-- Sign the Visitor Sign In/Out Sheet.

-- Obtain and affix a "Visitor Tag" if you will be entering the building beyond the lobby.

-- Obtain permission to enter the building beyond the lobby. - Wait in the lobby unless directed otherwise. - Return Visitor Tag and sign out of the building when exiting
+- Report directly to the main office. - Take health attestation and have temperature checked - Sign the Visitor Sign In/Out Sheet. - Obtain and affix a "Visitor Tag" if you will be entering the building beyond the lobby. - Obtain permission to enter the building beyond the lobby. - Wait in the lobby unless directed otherwise. - Return Visitor Tag and sign out of the building when exiting